Goldberg Variations: Canons on the Goldberg ground, BWV 1087

 Haussmann's portrait of Bach depicts him holding the manuscript to BWV 1076, which is also the thirteenth canon in the Goldberg Canon cycle.

 When Bach's personal copy of the printed edition of the Goldberg Variations (see above) was discovered in 1974, it was found to include an appendix in the form of fourteen canons built on the first eight bass notes from the aria.
 It is speculated that the number 14 refers to the ordinal values of the letters in the composer's name: B(2) + A(1) + C(3) + H(8) = 14.
 Among those canons, the eleventh and the thirteenth are first versions of BWV 1077 and BWV 1076; the latter is included in the famous portrait of Bach painted by Elias Gottlob Haussmann in 1746.

 Transcribed and popularized versions

-The Goldberg Variations has been reworked freely by many performers, changing either the instrumentation, the notes, or both.
+The Goldberg Variations have been reworked freely by many performers, changing either the instrumentation, the notes, or both.
 The Italian composer Busoni prepared a greatly altered transcription for piano.
 According to the art critic Michael Kimmelman, "Busoni shuffled the variations, skipping some, then added his own rather voluptuous coda to create a three-movement structure; each movement has a distinct, arcing shape, and the whole becomes a more tightly organized drama than the original."
 Other arrangements include: